cssidy/minecraft/SHOPPING_LIST.md

 # Shopping List
 This is a complete list of materials that I purchased from New Egg to have a working Raspberry Pi.
-Expect to spend between, $85 - $235, depending upon how much you already own.
+Expect to spend between $85 - $235, depending upon how much you already own.

 ## Vital Raspberry Pi components